darrenjw/fp-ssc-course/Scala/md/ScalaHO.md

 scala-cli logFact.scala -- 10000
 ```

-[ML-GA.scala](../cli/ML-GA.scala) is the gradient-ascent example.
-Note the external dependencies specified at the start of the script.
+[ML-GA.scala](../cli/ML-GA.scala) is a gradient-ascent example (to be discussed imminently).
+Don't worry about the details of this program yet, but note the external dependencies specified at the start of the script.
 It can be run with
 ```bash
 scala-cli ML-GA.scala
 ```